ryan-charette/fhn-rl-stabilization/README.md

 offset tiling.
 This produces a sparse binary representation that lets a linear model generalize across nearby `(v, w)` states while retaining local resolution.

-Training uses True Online Sarsa(lambda):
+Training uses True Online Sarsa(λ):

 1. select an action with an epsilon-greedy policy,
 2. observe the next state and reward,
 3. compute the TD error,
 4. update the Dutch eligibility trace,
-5. apply the True Online Sarsa(lambda) weight update.
+5. apply the True Online Sarsa(λ) weight update.

 Important hyperparameters: